ndynan-gp/GlobalPost-Studio/README.md

 It also includes a gallery built with Sly.js avaliable on mobile sizes.
 It is built on the Yeoman Angular Generator.

+A live version of the site is located here -> globalpost.com/gp-studio

 Install
 ==============